 Ed Zakreski, Managing Director

 Ed Zakreski is a senior level arts administrator and $100 million fundraiser with over 20 years of experience as both a development officer and Executive Director for a number of Washington D.C.’s premier performing arts organizations.
-As Chief Development Officer for the Shakespeare Theatre Company, Ed currently leads a 14-person team responsible for raising nearly $8 million annually while also conducting multiple capital campaigns.
+As Chief Development Officer for the Shakespeare Theatre Company, Ed led a 14-person team responsible for raising nearly $8 million annually while also conducting multiple capital campaigns.

 During his successful ten-year tenure with the Shakespeare Theatre, Ed developed and implemented strategies to successfully raise $27.5 million to close the company’s $75 million capital campaign while consistently increasing public support for the theatre’s annual fund.
 He has successfully worked with the board on numerous fundraising initiatives and has personally acquired a number of major individual and institutional contributions, including multimillion dollar gifts, securing a $1 million grant from the Kresge Foundation and, increasing the theatre’s donor base by 10%.